vmware-archive/projectmonitor/README.md

 You can enter tags for a project (separated by commas) on the project edit page.
 You can then have ProjectMonitor display only projects that match a set of tags by going to /?tags=tag1,tag2

-## Skins

-You can skin the ProjectMonitor dashboard by adding a layout to app/views/layouts/skins, and associated static assets in public/skins.
-View your skinned dashboard at http://myhost.com:3333/?skin=my_skin_name.

-We have included an example skin - 'dark', which is great for dashboards with fewer projects.

 ## CI

 CI for ProjectMonitor is [here](http://ci.pivotallabs.com:3333/builds/ProjectMonitor), and it's aggregated at [ci.pivotallabs.com](http://ci.pivotallabs.com)